 - Prolonged stress due to financial challenge

-What happens during the Therapy Sessions?
+What happens during Family Therapy or Family Counselling Sessions?

-Sessions are led by our family counsellor who has extensive training in this area.
+Family Therapy or Family Counselling are led by our family counsellor who has extensive training in this area.
 The first session will typically include the person who made contact, and possibly other family members who are central to the issue at hand.

 An important feature of family therapy is that a family member who care about each other will have the space to talk about their experiences while the others listen to them in a way that might not happen in the day to day interaction.
 Often being heard and understood is sufficient to initiate the family move in the direction towards change.